Skip to Content

 • To carry out or cooperate with any internal or external complaints, disciplinary or investigation process; and

-• Where otherwise reasonably necessary for the Council's purposes, including to obtain appropriate professional advice and insurance for the Council.
+• Where otherwise reasonably necessary for our purposes, including to obtain appropriate professional advice and insurance for SCIS and to comply with security requirements for SCIS events.

 TYPES OF PERSONAL DATA PROCESSED BY SCIS